janaSunrise/janaSunrise/README.md

 ### 🤗 Let's know about me

-Hey there! 👋 I'm Sunrit Jana!
+Hey there!👋 I'm Sunrit Jana!
 A 16 y/o developer from India.
 Obsessed with Maths, Tech, Science and more!
 Currently, I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
 I'm interested in learning Full Stack development, Rust language, and more.
 I love to code, building new stuff, learning and exploring amazing things!
 I even cross things from my bucket list, and I have a lot of hobbies and goals